 voxeljet China Co.
-Ltd. expands presents in China
+Ltd. expands presence in China

 voxeljet AG celebrates its 20th company anniversary